Let’s start with the basics. What is PlotX?

 To the right of the navigation bar, you can see the ‘Connect Wallet’ button which you can use for...

-To start making predictions, you need to connect your crypto-wallet with the PlotX dApp first.
+To start making predictions, you need to connect your crypto-wallet with PlotX first.
 When you click on the ‘Connect Wallet’ button, you’re prompted with this window:

 Depending on which wallet you are using, you can click on one of the two buttons inside the prompt to connect your wallet with PlotX.
 For the purposes of this guide, we’ll be moving forward with the assumption that you’re using MetaMask.

-So, when you click on the ‘MetaMask’ button, the MetaMask extension on your browser will prompt a window asking for your confirmation to make the connection of your wallet with PlotX.
+So, when you click on the ‘MetaMask’ button, the MetaMask extension on your browser will prompt a window asking for your confirmation to make the connection between your wallet and PlotX.
 Here’s an example:

-Select the account you want to connect with PlotX then click on ‘Next’.
+Select the account you want to connect with PlotX, and then click on ‘Next’.

-Then click on ‘Connect’, and you’re done!
-After you’ve successfully connected your wallet with PlotX, the text inside the ‘Connect Wallet’ button will change to showing a shortened version of your account address.
+Then, click on ‘Connect’, and you’re done!
+After you’ve successfully connected your wallet with PlotX, the text inside the ‘Connect Wallet’ button will change to a shortened version of your account address.

 After the wallet connection is successful, we come down to the market selector drop-down.

 When you click on the drop-down, a menu of all the markets available on the platform is displayed.
 You can choose the asset whose value you want to predict using this menu.
-At the time of launch, PlotX has two market options - ETH-USDT and BTC-USDT.
+At the time of launch, PlotX has two market options - ETH-USD and BTC-USD.

 One of the unique features of PlotX is that it allows its users to select the time frame of the market in which they want to make their predictions.

-At the time of launch, PlotX offers three distinct time frames, namely Hourly, Daily, and Weekly.
+PlotX offers three distinct time frames, namely 4 Hour, Daily, and Weekly.
 This means that for each asset on the platform (eg - BTC, ETH), users can choose whether they want to predict the value of that asset on an hourly, daily or weekly basis.